Main Campus/Clinical Sites

-Physical Requirements: Meet the physical demands (with or without reasonable accommodations) of a nurse educator: ability to stand, walk and engage in the classroom environment for up to four (4) hours and in the clinical environment for up to twelve (12) hours with minimal rest opportunity; ability to transition in and out of postures including sitting, standing, and squatting; ability to lift or reposition objects up to 50 lbs; visual and hearing acuity to accurately measure, assess, and document student performance and client-related status; gross and fine motor abilities to perform required job functions of a clinical nurse; ability to travel as needed.
+Must be able to meet the physical demands (with or without reasonable accommodations) of a medical assisting educator: ability to engage in the classroom environment for up to four (4) hours with minimal rest opportunity; visual and hearing acuity to accurately measure, assess, and document student performance and simulated patient status; gross and fine motor abilities to perform required job functions of a clinical medical assistant; ability to travel as needed.

-Responsible for supporting student success by creating an optimal learning environment, responding to student needs, managing effective instructional activities, developing curriculum courses that support a comprehensive nursing curriculum, demonstrating and modeling employability and professionalism skills, maintaining collaborative, respectful working relationships, providing effective instruction consistent with established objectives, effective advisement of students, accurate and timely record keeping and reporting, on-going curriculum and course assessment and improvement, supporting college and program administrative requirements, and maintaining competency and current knowledge in nursing practice.
-Primary responsibilities occur during the day, Monday through Friday.
-Applicants must be available to teach or attend activities on evenings, weekends, and at off-campus locations.
+Responsible for supporting student success by creating an optimal learning environment, responding to student needs, managing effective instructional activities, developing curriculum courses that support a comprehensive medical assisting curriculum, demonstrating and modeling employability and professionalism skills, maintaining collaborative, respectful working relationships, providing effective instruction consistent with established objectives, effective advisement of students, accurate and timely record keeping and reporting, on-going curriculum and course assessment and improvement, supporting college and program administrative requirements, and maintaining competency and current knowledge in medical assisting practice.

-- Demonstrate a thorough understanding, commitment, and adherence to the mission, philosophy, and policies and guidelines of the North Carolina Board of Nursing (NCBON), North Carolina Community College System (NCCCS), Nash Community College, the Nursing Programs, and all other applicable regulatory standards.
+- Demonstrate a thorough understanding, commitment, and adherence to the mission, philosophy, and policies and guidelines of the Medical Assisting Education Review Board (MAERB), the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the North Carolina Community College System (NCCCS), Nash Community College, the Medical Assisting program, and all applicable regulatory standards.

-- Provide effective learning experiences for students using a variety of teaching methods, contribute to the development and implementation of student-centered education, utilize available educational resources for the improvement of instruction and creation of teaching material, and demonstrate the ability to work with students based on the Americans with Disability Act (ADA) in an effort to increase student retention, success and completion.
+- Provide effective learning experiences for students using a variety of teaching methods, contribute to the development and implementation of student-centered education, utilize available educational resources for the improvement of instruction and creation of teaching material, and demonstrate the ability to work with students based on the Americans with Disability Act (ADA).

-- Assist in the development and revision of course outlines, syllabi, curriculum plans, learning objectives, program assessment and evaluation, and other instructional documentation required to meet program objectives, provide students at the beginning of each course an ADA compliant syllabus which identifies measurable learning objectives and expected student outcomes following a designated and approved template from NCC or other regulatory entity, and coordinate with the Department Chair, Nursing the submission of course syllabi to the designated College representative prior to the course being taught.
+- Assist in the development and revision of course outlines, syllabi, curriculum plans, learning objectives, program assessment and evaluation, and other instructional documentation required to meet program objectives, provide students at the beginning of each course an ADA compliant syllabus which identifies measurable learning objectives and expected student outcomes following a designated and approved template from NCC or other regulatory entity, and coordinate with the Director of Medical Assisting the submission of course syllabi to the designated College representative prior to the course being taught.

 - Have instructional plans prepared for each class session in accordance with stated objectives of the course and implement on-going curriculum/course assessment and improvement.

-- Enforce College and program policy and procedures and comply with all other institutional and professional rules and regulations pertinent to classroom, laboratory and clinical instruction and general employment.
+- Enforce College and program policy and procedures and comply with all other institutional and professional rules and regulations related to classroom, laboratory and clinical instruction and general employment.

 - Schedule regular student conference hours, be available out of class to students requiring additional assistance, and serve as curriculum student advisor as assigned and as otherwise requested or needed by College representatives and individual students.